 Trailers are designed for many applications and can vary in style.
 To prevent damage to the boat and/or personal injury, always use the appropriate trailer for proper support of the boat.
+To avoid corrosion in saltwater applications, do not use carpeted bunks on lifts and/or trailers.
+Carpeted bunks become saturated with saltwater and will corrode raw aluminum pontoon tubes.
 Contact the dealer for more information.